arti-karnik/PasswordGenerator/README.md

 User would be able to set length of password (between 8 & 128) and select password criteria (Upper-case, Lower-case, Numbers and Special).
 Based on selected criterial and length , new password is generated each time. <br>

 <strong> Purpose: </strong> <br>
+Generate unique password each time with selected criteria.  <br>

 <strong> Code Installation: </strong> <br>
 $ cd [path_to_save_codebase] <br>